Karapet Yeghiazaryan: Biography

 Yeghiazaryan's works are exhibited in art galleries, museum, well-known cultural centers and private collections of Yerevan, Gyumri, Echmiadzin, Moscow, London, New York City, Kerch, Volgodonsk and in many cities of Russian Federation, the city of Timirtau in Kazakhstan, as well as other countries.

-His daughter Anush Yeghiazaryan is the outstanding participant of the present stage of development of the Armenian tapestry.
+His daughter Anush Yeghiazaryan is also a participant of the present stage of development of the Armenian tapestry.

 Career

 The personal style of Yeghiazaryan formed progressively; his mastership grew year after year; skills shaping his own language in his works grew more perfect.
 The first attempts made by Yeghiazaryan were to introduce partial modifications in traditional oriental carpets.
-In these series of his work the most interesting is the tapestry Praying for Peace (1967), in which the author managed to put into natural connection human static figures with ornaments filling the entire surface of the work.
+In these series of his work, the most interesting is the tapestry Praying for Peace (1967), in which the author managed to put into natural connection human static figures with ornaments filling the entire surface of the work.
 The master organically transferred stylistic principles of the weaving art devices into the language of mosaics and obtained most interesting decorative effects, this time in the material of ‘stone carpet’.

 Yeghiazaryan created works with logical structure which allows to read with precision the author's thought and to create a unique ornamental structural system.
 Along with strict compositional order, one feels in Yeghiazaryan's works the material, the wool, its softness, tenderness, density, its capacity of absorbing light to entirely render the deepness and strength of color.

 Yeghiazaryan's frame of themes are: native Armenia, national traditions, events of social life and images of nature.
 Each new work was a further step leading to the solutions of image, contents and artistic problems.